Visit the institution website for COVID‑19 updates

 Months of entry

 There is a high demand from industry worldwide, including from substantial sectors in the UK, for graduates with skills at the interface of traditional statistics and machine learning.
-MRes graduates benefit from the department\'s excellent links in finding employment; this programme is also ideal preparation for a research career.
+MRes graduates benefit from the department's excellent links in finding employment and this programme is also ideal preparation for a research career.